taoliu12/gameideas-rails-jquery/README.md

 # Game Ideas

 This is a rails application that helps game makers brainstorm ideas for potential video games.
+Users can submit suggestions to each game, and the game creator can mark a suggestion as approved.

 ## Installation